MangoTheCat/dtdbshiny/README.md

 This shiny app aims to demonstrate minimal effort to do inline editing with DataTable at frontend and PostgreSQL at backend.
 After you double click on a cell and edit the value, Save and Cancel buttons will show up.
 Continue editing, the updates are stored in a temporary (reactiveValue) object.
 Click on Save if you want to send the batch updates to database; click on Cancel to reset.
 It doesn't rewrite the whole table in database but executes "UPDATE" queries by row/column index just in case you're wondering.

-Empowered by DataTable, PostgreSQL(one of many relational database options) and the R ecosystem, the author knows javascrip and sql as much as she can survive though.
+Empowered by DataTable, PostgreSQL(one of many relational database options) and the R ecosystem, the author knows javascript and sql as much as she can survive though.
 Workhorse functionality is made possible in the R environment by

 - DBI: R Database Interface
 - RPostgreSQL: R Interface to PostgreSQL